US oil futures price below $0/barrel.

 I hope you remember Saudi Arabia and Russia's oil price war?
 If not, Saudi Arabia pumped too much oil and rolled down the oil price resulting in a huge loss for oil-producing countries.
 This was all meant to comply Russia with the terms of OPEC.
 The oil price war has been settled but anyway, this resulted in a huge supply of oil into the global market.

-Now, most of the countries are locked down there is no commutation, the global oil demand has plummeted, no oil producers want oil,
+Now, most of the countries are locked down there is no commutation, the global oil demand has plummeted, no oil producers want oil, no refineries want oil, basically, the US has stored oil to full capacity, and now no one wants oil.

 A very classic example of supply-demand mismatch.
 Supply >>>> Demand resulting in a price drop.